College of Charleston Home

 Students assist the director and staff with case management of juveniles involved in the arbitration program.
 Students receive arbitrator training and may have their own cases.
 Interns communicate with all parties involved in an offense committed by a juvenile, including the juvenile offender, the offender’s parent(s), the victim of the offense and police officers working on the case.
 You will also help to monitor juveniles’ cases, ensuring that they meet the terms of their arbitration agreement, tour juvenile and adult correctional facilities, and observe court trials and assist during the trial process.

-The mission of the Dee Norton Lowcountry Children's Center (DNLCC) is to keep children safe from abuse, and when abuse occurs, to work with the community to bring healing to these children and their families.
-There are two different internship experiences.
-Multidisciplinary Team Internship: Interns assist the Multi-Disciplinary Team (MDT) Facilitator with duties involving collaborations of community partners including weekly community staffing meetings.
-Child Advocate Internship: Serve as a liaison between the client and the DNLCC staff and be a professional representative of the DNLCC to the clients served.
+The mission of the Dee Norton Child Advocacy Center is to keep children safe from abuse, and when abuse occurs, to work with the community to bring healing to these children and their families.
+Interns may assist the Multi-Disciplinary Team (MDT) Facilitator with duties involving collaborations of community partners including weekly community staffing meetings or assist and observe in the Clinical Services division.

 Department of Juvenile Justice: Probation and Parole or Victim Services